arindas/manjarno/README.md

 ## Security
 Manjaro is not really a secure distro.

-Their own updater had a security vulnerability that wasn't fixed until recently [2].
+Their own updater had a serious security vulnerability which has fortunately been fixed [2].
 This is actually a core package, not an extra or community package.
 To quote the list,

 > I have discovered an issue with one of your core Manjaro packages,